teddematteo/sr620py/README.md

 #...your code here...
 device.close_connection()
 ```
-If no log file is specified, then output will be written on your standard console.
+If no log file is specified, the output will be written on your standard console.
 ### Apply a custom configuration

 ### Start a measure